sagemath/trac_to_gh/Issue 9301.md

 # Issue 9301: Modified check_edge_label in the sparse graph backend to consider equals the same objects rather than objects with the same contents

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9301

 Original creator: comick